Conditions we apply Neuromodulation Therapy on

 We Recommend:

-Non-invasive neuromodulation using multichannel tDCS, taVNS, tLNS and TPS technics.
+Non-invasive neuromodulation using tDCS, taVNS and TPS.

 Scientific Evidence: